• Skip to primary navigation

 Jump to Recipe Print Recipe

-Meat cake for dogs ingredients and the finished cake.
+Homemade meat cake for dogs ingredients and the cake.

 Homemade meat cake for dogs with a slice cut out of it.

-A slice of meat cake for dogs on a plate and the cake behind it.
+A slice of homemade meat cake for dogs on a plate and the cake behind it.

-Homemade meat cake for dogs on a white plate.
+Homemade birthday meat cake for dogs with sweet potato frosting.

 Homemade meat cake for dogs with sweet potato cream cheese frosing.